jorgesarabia/flutter_coverage/README.md

 I added the following:
 - The `ch_dir` function, which replaces the path in the lcov.info file.
-- The `open_cov`function, which just opens the browser.
+- The `open_cov` function, which just opens the browser.
 I separated this task in another function to be easier to adjust to the needs of those who download this project.
-So, if you don’t have google-chrome just change the line 67 in the `open_cov`.
+So, if you don’t have google-chrome just change the line `google-chrome coverage/index-sort-l.html` in the `open_cov` function.
-- The `-o` or `--open` flag, to open the browser automatically.
+- The `-o` or `--open` flag, to open the browser automatically, and to prevent to open the browser everytime you run the tests.
+- The `-f` or `--filename` flag, to run the test of a particular file or directory with tests.

 # To test the script (Tested in a Debian 8 environment)